 Which is how I come to face my family with the same smile.

 There is a lot of hope in this last passage of Netherland, and it seems to be invoking the “marvelous monument which not to look upon would be like death” moment in White’s essay.
 Some might think it is a bit too hopeful an ending for an otherwise ambivalent story.
-But I didn’t feel that way.
-This hope is subverted by Chuck’s death.
-I’d like some time to reflect on how to reconcile the ending with Chuck’s ending.
+But hope is subverted time and time again — we try to move on.